Iker-Goni/CSE284_IBD_methods_comparison/README.md

 ```

 ### Get and process map files
+Instructions to get and process the map files.
+They are located in ```data/maps/``` for your convenience.
+Below are the scripts used to obtain the map files:
 The GRCh37 map was obtained through the Beagle website:
 ```
 wget -O  data/maps/plink.GRCh37.map.zip https://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/plink.GRCh37.map.zip